 Glyphosate is a heavily-used chemical weed killer and has been identified by the World Health Organization's International Agency for Research on Cancer as a probable human carcinogen in 2015.
 The State of California also recognizes it as a chemical known to cause cancer.

-Glyphosate was introduced onto the market in 1974 and sold for decades by Monsanto, now Bayer, under the brand name RoundUp and is the most widely used herbicide in the U.S., especially on many beans and grains.
+Introduced onto the market in 1974, it was sold for decades by Monsanto, now Bayer, under the brand name RoundUp.
+It's the most widely used herbicide in the U.S., especially on beans and grains.

-It's a very disputed topic as there have been many claims of toxicity in humans and animals.
+With claims of toxicity in humans and animals, it has become a disputed topic.
 More and more scientists are highlighting the major gaps in the evaluation of glyphosate safety.

 The Microbiome & Glyphosate

-There has been a lot of public talk about the gut microbiome lately and its importance to our overall health.
-In the past two decades, various studies have demonstrated links between gut health and the immune system, mental health, mood, endocrine disorders, skin conditions, autoimmune diseases, and cancer.
+In the past two decades studies have demonstrated links between gut health and the immune system, mental health, mood, endocrine disorders, skin conditions, autoimmune diseases, and cancer.

-Numerous studies suggest that exposure to glyphosate could negatively affect the microbes in our gut and therefore could lead to poor health.
+Studies suggest that exposure to glyphosate could negatively affect the microbes in our gut and thus could lead to poor health.

 A research study conducted by Pere Puigbò, a senior researcher at the University of Turku in Finland, found that 54% of around 101 species of bacteria found in our guts could be damaged or killed if exposed to glyphosate in high enough quantities.